Exploitacious/Windows_Toolz/ReadMe.md

-# Tools and Scripts for Windows 10, 11, and Server 2012+
+# Tools, Scripts and more for Windows 10, 11, and Server 2016+

-    This is a collection of scripts and tools to system administration easier.

 Popular Links: